 Jill and Susan were in Susan's office with the men elsewhere.
 Jill said, "You must think I'm a pathetic head case."

 Susan answered, "All but the word `pathetic.'"
 She paused and went on.
 "What do you think is out there?
 A bunch of perfect people and a bunch of schizos with nobody in between?
 When I was a kid there were people talking into the air.
-Now nobody talked in to the air, they all have cell phones.
+Now nobody talks into the air, they all have cell phones.
 Did you ever wonder how many of those people yakking and yakking into their phones have anybody at the other end?
 We're all goofy in our own way."

 "You have to admit I'm a little goofier than most," Jill replied, "but I don't want to lose what I have to a pack of pills."